 I am not particularly proud to admit this, but I had a bit of a breakdown this past weekend.

 It was the last weekend of Spring Break, and I had the morning to the evening of every day planned out.
-I was doing the breakfast dishes Friday morning, and as I opened the cabinet below the kitchen sink, I noticed water where it shouldn’t be.
+I was doing the breakfast dishes Friday morning, and as I opened the cabinet below our kitchen sinks, I noticed water where it shouldn’t be.
 I pulled out the dish-washing detergent and some other junk I had in there.
 Lo and behold everything was covered in water.
 Not only that, but the wood cabinets and the back wall had really soaked in the water draining from the sink…or I should say not draining through the pipes as it should.

 The sink, the pipes, the faucet…all old.
 We had a small leak at the faucet for some time now that we became comfortable with–ignoring since it wasn’t really causing any damage.
 And about a year ago we noticed a few drips from the pipes below, but it was nothing a bit of patch work couldn’t fix up.
 We should have known better that small, simple signs of damage are actually signs of impending doom to your budget.